leonardocerliani/GUTS_fmri_preproc/TUT/04_bidscoin/README.md

 The last step is to make a check with the [bidsvalidator](https://bids-standard.github.io/bids-validator/).
 Everything looks fine - besides the extra data, that you can remove at your necessity if you need to use a BIDS app.

+## Deface (not yet tested)
+Bidscoin [can be installed with several plugins](https://bidscoin.readthedocs.io/en/latest/installation.html), including a wrapped for [pydeface](https://github.com/poldracklab/pydeface).

+**NB**: during the installation you might notice (in yellow) that these plugins are installed in a folder which might not be in the path, such as `/home/<user>/.local/bin`.
+To fix this you can e.g. do an `export PATH=$HOME/.local/bin:$PATH` before running bidscoin (like we did for dcm2niix above).

+For using `deface`, se at the bottom of the [tutorial page](https://bidscoin.readthedocs.io/en/latest/tutorial.html). `deface --help` also returns the usage.
+Apparently it might be as easy as running `deface bids/` where `bids/` is of course the directory which was created by the bidsmapper.

+**IMPORTANTLY, it is not clear from the documentation whether `deface` will also use the mask created to anonymize the T1w in order to anonymize the T2w images.**

+For this reason, it might be more convenient to use [`BIDSonym`](https://github.com/PeerHerholz/BIDSonym), referenced [here](https://bids.neuroimaging.io//faq/mri.html?h=deface#what-defacing-tools-can-i-use)

+However, I still did not have time to test these options.

 ## Bonus: running BIDS apps on the created structure

 At this point you can run [BIDS apps](https://bids.neuroimaging.io//tools/bids-apps.html) such as fmriprep or mriqc or [deface](https://bidscoin.readthedocs.io/en/latest/bidsapps.html#defacing) on the created `bids/` directory.